hoverkite/hoverkite/docs/protocol.md

 # Protocol

+All numeric values are sent in little-endian order.

 ## Commands

 Each command sent from the controller to the hoverboard consists of the ASCII character 'R' or 'L'